 The Southern French Alps are renowned for their geological sites, some of them world-famous in geological circles, others simply spectacular and of interest to the average holidaymaker.
-The mountains and valleys around Gap are a great place to discover geology in action.
+The mountains and valleys around Gap are a great place to discover geology in action and see how the Alps were formed.
 Here are a few of the many sites worth visiting whilst you are here.

 Take the site known as the "Demoiselles Coiffées" literally "ladies with hairdos".
 An affectionate name for the unusual natural sculptures formed by the irregular erosion of a particular type of rock known as puddingstone, which leaves a narrowly-tapered column topped with a large rock delicately balanced on top.
 Also known as "fairy chimneys", their official geological term is a "hoodoo".